Mahdi-Boullouf/PavlokTechnicalTest/README.md

-Project Name
-Overview
-This project was developed as part of a technical test for a Flutter developer role at Pavlok, a company known for its innovative behavior-changing devices.
+This project was developed as part of a technical test for a Flutter developer role at Pavlok, a USA-BASED company known for its innovative behavior-changing devices.

 Project Story
 The journey of this project began when a Flutter developer role opened up at Pavlok.
 A friend of mine, aware of my skills and experience, recommended me for the position.
 I promptly sent in my CV and portfolio, and was thrilled to be accepted in the initial phase.